shakenfist/shakenfist/docs/developer_guide/state_machine.md

 * `queued`: awaiting execution on the `instance`.
 * `executing`: means the Agent Operation is now executing on the `instance`.
 * `complete`: the Agent Operation has finished executing on the `instance`.
+  Specifically, this means we have received a result from the agent for each command.
+If the agent crashes or a command never returns, this means the Agent Operation will never be marked as complete.
 * `deleted`: the Agent Operation has been deleted.
 * `error`: an error occurred while processing the Agent Operation.